gender-bias/gender-bias/README.md

 ## About the founder

-[Mollie][link_Mollie] is a medical student and a future neuroscientist who would like to make the world a better place.
+[Mollie][link_Mollie] is a medical student and neuroscientist who would like to make the world a better place.

 The development of this project is mentored by [Jason][link_Jason] as part of [Mozilla Open Leaders][link_mozilla] and started in 2018.